 - Slot: 15" – 19" total length

-- Bag: 3 per angler per day (1 over slot allowed per angler, counted toward bag)
+- Bag: 3 per angler per day (only 1 fish over 19" allowed per vessel, counted toward the bag)

 - Year-round on Gulf coast